 - i.
 The Company has made applications to its designated banks for the deferment of its short-term maturing loans (Exclusive of markup) under Government of Pakistan's COVID-19 Support Programme.
-The requested deferrals of Rs.1,100 million have been approved for a period of 6 months starting from June 30, 2020. - ii.
+The amount of requested deferrals is Rs.
+823.31 million have been approved for a period of 6 months starting from June 30, 2020. - ii.
 The Company has also made such application against its Long-Term Finance Facilities (LTFFs).
 These LTFFs are funded by State Bank of Pakistan.
-The requested deferrals of Rs.
-88.40 million have been approved for a period of 1 years starting from June 30, 2020. - iii.
-The Company has also obtained salary loans under Government of Pakistan's COVID-19 Support Programme to pay off the salaries for the months of May and June 2020.
-The loan obtained under this scheme amounts to Rs.
-55.36 million and these are repayable from January 01, 2021 onwards. - iv.
-The Company has also obtained yarn pledge facilities within its existing facilities as sub limits from various banks. - v.
+The amount of requested deferrals is Rs.
+827 million have been approved for a period of 1-1.5 years starting from June 30, 2020. - iii.
+The Company has also obtained salary loans under Government of Pakistan's COVID-19 Support Programme to pay off the salaries for the months of April, May and June 2020.
+The amount of loan obtained under this scheme amounts to Rs.
+53.71 million and these are repayable from January 01, 2021 over 1 year onwards. - iv.
+The Company has also obtained yarn pledge facilities within its existing facilities as sub limits from various banks - v.
 The Company has announced a pay cut ranging from 10% to 30% which have saved approximately Rs.
-3.7 million during the months of May 2020 and June 2020.
+3.6 million during last quarter of the current year.
 Further, austerity measures have been taken by the management to reduce non-essential expenses.